New Mexico workers’ compensation insurance

 For example, a sole proprietor's health insurance provider could deny a claim for a work-related injury, leaving them to pay for expensive medical bills.
 Workers' comp helps pay for treatment and also supplies part of the wages lost while recovering and unable to work.

-How much does workers' compensation coverage cost in New Mexico?
+How much does workers' compensation insurance cost in New Mexico?

-Estimated employer rates for workers’ compensation in New Mexico are $1.32 per $100 in covered payroll.
+Estimated employer costs for workers’ compensation in New Mexico are $1.08 per $100 of covered wages [PDF].

-How does workers’ comp work in New Mexico?
+How does workers’ comp insurance work in New Mexico?

 Workers' compensation insurance covers the cost of medical care for employees who suffer a workplace injury or occupational disease.
 In addition, it provides indemnity benefits for employees who miss out on wages due to injury or impairment.